Check these shower cleaning hacks to help you keep your bathroom sparkling, clean, and fresh.

-Not only must you clean the walls, floor, and faucet; remember the shower head as well.
-When your shower head is not spraying correctly or you are barely getting any water pressure at all, the holes in the head may be clogged.
-To resolve this issue, either remove the shower head and place it in a container or attach a bag to it.
+Besides cleaning the walls, floor, and faucet; you must remember to clean the showerhead as well.
+When your shower head is not spraying correctly or you are barely getting any water pressure, the holes in the head may be clogged due to the build-up of limescale.
+To resolve this issue, either remove the showerhead and place it in a container or attach a bag to it.

 Fill the container or bag with equal parts white vinegar and water and let the shower head sit in the mixture to unclog the holes.
-Let the shower head sit in the mixture for anywhere from one hour to overnight.
-The more clogged the head is, the longer you will want to let sit.
+Let it sit in the mixture for anywhere from one hour to overnight.
+The more clogged the head is, the longer you will want to let it sit.

 7. Unclog Drains